JaspreetKhela/JaspreetKhela/README.md

     * JSON Web Tokens (JWT) ('jsonwebtoken' npm Package)
   * **Financial Transactions**:
     * Stripe ('stripe' npm Package)

+### Repositories
+The following list provides an outline of my GitHub repositories by category.
+*

+### Gists
+The following list provides an outline of my GitHub gists by category.

 ### Performance
 Here are my performance statistics for my GitHub profile: